-The Master Track Human Technology Relations, is dedicated to the shaping of Human Technology Relations.
-The track is focused on the exploration and design of products that serves the problems and aspirations of people on an individual, social or societal level.
+The Master Track Human Technology Relations is focused on the exploration and design of products that serves the problems and aspirations of people on an individual, social or societal level.

 One can consider Industrial Design Engineering the discipline that makes technology available for users, since a sole technology, like ‘a lab on a chip’ is not graspable for people.
 In order to solve diseases or monitor blood sugar levels for people that suffer from diabetes, such a technology needs an interface to the world of the patient.
 In the master track Human Technology Relations, one learns to design this connection between people and technology from a people oriented perspective.

 Two insights are central to this objective:

 At first, the people oriented designer knows the problems, aims, concerns and aspirations of individuals, collectives and societies, and he or she is able to translate these into feasible product design solutions.

 Secondly, the people oriented designer is able to create beautiful things.
 Because “attractive things really do work better” (Donald Norman, 2004).